-He makes a good point: Why are you taking advice on cooking who hates doing it to begin with?
+He makes a good point: Why are you taking advice on cooking from someone who hates doing it to begin with?

 There are bad bosses.
 I wouldn’t pretend otherwise.
 But there are also bad employees who end up either leaving their companies or being shown the door despite their bosses’ best efforts to prevent that.

-Some anti-manager posts on LinkedIn feel like Archie’s Peg Bracken joke
+Some anti-manager posts on LinkedIn feel like Archie Bunker’s Peg Bracken joke

 I’ve seen gems like, “No manager will take care of an employee as well as the employee” and “people don’t leave bad jobs, they leave bad managers.”

 As John, a colleague of mine, recently said when he tackled this subject, everyone who’s in a leadership role may occasionally post something they’ve learned in their time, hoping for, perhaps, a little acknowledgment.
 He insists he’s not talking about that type of person:

 I’m instead talking about the people with massive followings here who get massive engagement by posting obvious things like “Somewhere there’s a happy worker whose previous boss didn’t appreciate him.”

 Come on, man.